irods/irods_resource_plugin_s3/README.md

 -   `S3_URI_REQUEST_STYLE` - The path request style used.
 This is either "path" or "virtualhost".
 The default is "path".
 See [path vs virtual hosted requests](https://docs.aws.amazon.com/AmazonS3/latest/userguide/VirtualHosting.html).
 -   `S3_RESTORATION_DAYS` - The number of days an object is to be restored when restoring from Glacier.
 See [RestoreObject API](https://docs.aws.amazon.com/AmazonS3/latest/API/API_RestoreObject.html).
 -   `S3_RESTORATION_TIER` - The data access tier option when restoring from Glacier.
 Valid values are "Expedited", "Standard", and "Bulk".
 The default is "Standard".
 See [RestoreObject API](https://docs.aws.amazon.com/AmazonS3/latest/API/API_RestoreObject.html).
+-   `S3_DISABLE_COPYOBJECT` - Some providers (such as FujiFilm) do not implement the CopyObject S3 API.
+If S3_DISABLE_COPYOBJECT=1, the copy will be performed via a read from soure and write to destination rather than calling CopyObject.
+(Also see the note about GCS support.)

 > Notes about virtual hosting:  When using virtual hosted request style, configure the resource path and S3_DEFAULT_HOSTNAME as you would for path request style.
 Leave the bucket name in the path and do not put the bucket name in the S3_DEFAULT_HOSTNAME.
 This is important to retain backward compatibility with objects already created using path request style.